SanjanaD12/Coding-Assignment/README.md

 from collections import Counter

 Code Python :

 def is_permutation_present(pattern, text):
-    # Create counters for the given pattern and initial portion of the text

     pattern_counter = Counter(pattern)
     text_counter = Counter(text[:len(pattern)])

-    # Check if the initial portion of the text is a permutation of the pattern
     if pattern_counter == text_counter:
         return "YES"

-    # Iterate through the remaining part of the text using the sliding window technique
     for i in range(len(pattern), len(text)):
         # Update the text_counter for the sliding window
         text_counter[text[i - len(pattern)]] -= 1